The Writings of John Wesley

 Sermon #3 Law Established Through Faith II

 JW taught that repentance pertained to both conversion and entire sanctification.
-Just as sinner need to repent to be justified and born again, Christians need to repent to receive perfect love.
+Just as sinners need to repent to be justified and born again, Christians need to repent to receive perfect love.
 In this 1767 sermon JW explains the difference between these two forms of repentance and in what ways believers need to repent to be fully sanctified:

 The Repentance of Believers 4th ed 1788